 Bobby Jones: Head Color Guard Instructor

-Bobby Jones graduated from Kennesaw State University with a Bachelors and Masters in Early Childhood Education.
+Bobby Jones graduated from Kennesaw State University with a Bachelor’s and Master’s in Early Childhood Education.
+He also received his Specialist Degree in Early Childhood Education from the University of West Georgia.
 Bobby has many years of marching experience with several groups.
-He started his colorguard career marching with The Blue Devils "B" Drum Corp in 2000 and 2001.
-He attended Tracy High School and Lassiter High School where he participated in the fall and winter programs there.
-He then went on to march with the Santa Clara Vanguard Drum Corp from 2003–2005.
-He finished his drum corp career with The Cadets in 2006.
+He started his colorguard career marching with The Blue Devils "B" Drum Corp.
+He attended Tracy and Lassiter High School where he participated in the fall and winter programs.
+He then went on to march with the Santa Clara Vanguard Drum Corp for three years, and finished his drum corps career with The Cadets.
 Bobby spent several years marching various winterguards.
-He marched with Aspera Winterguard in 2005, The Pride of Cincinnati in 2006 and 2008, Phantom Regiment winterguard in 2007, and finished his last season with a Japanese winterguard called Aimachi in 2008.
-His teaching experience includes Wheeler High School in 2005 and Milton High School from 2008–2013.
-Bobby is currently on faculty of Dowell Elementary School.
+He marched with Aspera, The Pride of Cincinnati, Phantom Regiment, and Aimachi.
+His teaching experience includes Wheeler and Milton High School.
+Bobby is currently on faculty at an elementary school in Cobb County.

 CHRISTINE OSBORNE: ASSISTANT COLOR GUARD INSTRUCTOR